mawlid1431/News-detection/TECHNICAL_IMPLEMENTATION.md

 ## 📋 **Technology Stack Overview**

-Trustify AI is built using a modern, full-stack technology stack carefully chosen for performance, scalability, and maintainability.
+Accurify.AI is built using a modern, full-stack technology stack carefully chosen for performance, scalability, and maintainability.
 Each technology serves a specific purpose in delivering a robust news verification system.

 ---